 The Fund's receivables arise mainly from interest receivable, dividend receivable and capital shares receivable.
 The counterparties involved do not have any history of default with the Fund.
-All these receivables are fully performing.

-Interest receivable arises mainly from interest earned on deposits in banks, other investments and investments in Philippine government and corporate debt securities classified as financial assets at FVTPL.
+Interest receivable arises mainly from interest earned on deposits in bank, other investments and investments in Philippine government and corporate debt securities classified as financial assets at FVTPL.

-Dividend receivable arises from dividends declared but not yet received as at period end.
+Dividend receivable arises from dividends declared but not yet received as at reporting date.

-Capital shares receivable pertains to subscriptions made by investors with outstanding collections as at yearend.
+Capital shares receivable pertains to subscriptions made by investors with outstanding collections as at reporting date.